Almost Orthogonal Arrays: Search Three Ways: Symmetries for searching faster AOAs

 \subsection{Three families of symmetric arrays}

 In our search for AOAs, we will consider symmetric arrays that lie in three big families: bi-cyclic, quasi- and semi-cyclic and Klein.
-The first two are exploited by heuristic methods (Section~\ref{sec:heuristic}) and the last two by the IP methods (Section~\ref{sec:integerprogramming}).
+IP methods (Section~\ref{sec:integerprogramming}) exploit the first two, and heuristic methods (Section~\ref{sec:heuristic}) the first and the third.
 We will comment briefly how these symmetries allow us to reduce the search space.